 The communication department at PNW is a place with a lot of opportunities, whether it’s experiential learning courses, clubs to be involved in or friends to meet around the department.

 Professor, Media Studies

-Lee Artz is a professor of media studies and the director of the department of communications.
-He is also the Center for Global Studies representative and serves on the faculty senate editorial boards of capitalism, communication, critique and democratic communique.
+Lee Artz is a professor of media studies and the director of the Center for Global Studies at Purdue University Northwest.

 Professor of Communication

 Dunn’s current role as a Professor of Communication is to teach a variety of courses for the Department of Communication & Creative Arts, both undergraduate and graduate.

 Catherine Gillotti is an associate professor of Communication and the Associate Dean of Undergraduate Studies for the College of Humanities, Education and Social Sciences (CHESS).

 Erin Okamoto Protsman teaches a variety of classes in the communication field.

 Assistant Professor of Mass Communication and Social Media